 Hydro Flask bottles come in various sizes and volumes.
 They range from children to large groups or family sizes.
 The sizes include 12, 18, 32, 40, 64, and 128 oz.
-These are essential sizes which makes it convenient for the demands of most users.
+These are essential sizes, making them convenient for most users’ demands.

 Also, each bottle size is available in different colors.
-There's also a more customized and exclusive edition color option available for people looking for something extra.
+A more customized and exclusive edition color option is also available for people looking for something extra.

 Caps and Lids

 Not all Hydro Flask products are leakproof and dishwasher safe.
-This is not too commendable, but not every bottle should be leak proof or dishwasher safe since they serve different purposes.
+This is not commendable, but not every bottle should be leakproof or dishwasher safe since they serve different purposes.